jvachier/Sentiment_Analysis/README.md

 - **BLEU Score Evaluation**: Evaluates the quality of translations using the BLEU metric.
 - **Preprocessing**: Includes utilities for tokenizing and vectorizing English and French text.
 - **Model Saving and Loading**: Supports saving and loading trained Transformer models for reuse.
+- **Integration with Speech-to-Text**: Translates recognized speech from English to French in real-time.

 ---